AdobeDocs/pdfservices-api-documentation/src/pages/overview/document-generation-api/fragments.md

 ]
 ```

-In the above fragment, if the `organisation` tag does not exist in input json data or fragment json data, then default value (i.e. "Org") will be used.
+In the above fragment, if the `organisation` tag does not exist either in input or fragment json data, then default value (i.e. "Org") will be used.

 ![Output of fragment with default value in document](../images/fragments-default.png)